Exoplanets Catalog

 CLI

-- inspect VOTable fields and metadata
+- inspect schemas and browse rows

 - list and run curated insight queries